In an exclusive interview with Cougfan.com, Johnson talked about the highly publicized fracas underway between school and city.

 There have been three incidents since late July involving Cougar football players, with four arrests.

 Agreed.
-But the vast majority of media reports -- and the resulting maelstrom -- have been driven by the public comments to the media made by Pullman police commander Chris Tennant.
-The Pullman police statements to media on the recent incidents -- and also those stretching back years -- have at times been incendiary, to put it mildly.
+But the vast majority of media reports -- and the resulting maelstrom -- have been driven by the public comments to the media made by Pullman Police commander Chris Tennant.
+Police statements to media on the recent incidents -- and also those stretching back years -- have at times been incendiary, to put it mildly.

 Johnson wouldn't comment specifically on what those protocols are/will be because they are still being formalized.
 But he wanted to stress the level of cooperation between WSU and the city, including a “wonderful, positive” meeting between WSU President Kirk Schulz, Jenkins and athletic director Bill Moos.
 Another positive meeting, Johnson said, took place between Jenkins and Mike Leach.

-Johnson also noted -- as his unique dual role attests -- that Pullman is a small college town.
-And as a result, media attention is different than a large city.
+Another factor to compute when analyzing the situation, Johnson said, is the media reality of Pullman.
+As his unique, dual role attests, Pullman is a small college town, and as a result, media attention is different than a large city.

 "We're a community of 32,650 (and) we’re very open, very transparent, and the media is every day looking for athletes' names on the police log.
 Does that happen all the time in Seattle?
 I don’t know.
 I don’t think so ...
 Over here, maybe (it's) a slow news day so they’re really looking for things… When you’re in a smaller community, things get elevated quicker in the press than they do in a large city," he said.